lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 You remove vertices from a group as follows:

 - Select the group from the group list (make it the active group).
-- :kbd:`shift-rmb` all vertices that you want to remove from the group.
+- :kbd:`Shift-RMB` all vertices that you want to remove from the group.
-- :kbd:`lmb` click the :guilabel:`Remove` button.
+- :kbd:`LMB` click the *Remove* button.

 Note that Removing weight Assignments is not available for locked Vertex Groups.
 The Remove button is grayed out in that case.